Page 38 - RV Alaska

 ANCHOR POINT

-Mile 151.8: Anchor Point, population: 2,295.
+Mile 151.8: Anchor

-Services include a post office, 24-hour gas/diesel
+a post office, 24-hour gas/diesel convenience store,

-convenience store, Fireweed Meadows Golf
+Fireweed Meadows Golf Course, Thurman’s Far

-Course, Thurman’s Far West Auto, lodging, and
+West Auto, lodging, and banking services.

 Mile 152.5: Whiskey Point Cabins & RV Park.